KALEIDOSCOPIC MACHINES

 Selected artists will be included in the official ICIDS 2025 Art catalog, published as part of the Interactive Storytelling series by Carnegie Mellon ETC Press (ISBN).

-Submissions should provide details of the required equipment, and specify what will be provided by the artists themselves.
+Submissions were to provide details of the required equipment, and specify what will be provided by the artists themselves.
 ICIDS is unable to provide financial assistance.
-The organization will attempt to offer some assistance with equipment and manpower for installation, but artists are encouraged to provide their own equipment and to be present during setup whenever possible.
-The curators will be happy to provide a reference letter to assist artists in applying for external funding.
+The organization will attempt to offer some assistance with equipment and manpower for installation, but artists were encouraged to provide their own equipment and to be present during setup whenever possible.
+The curators were happy to provide a reference letter to assist artists in applying for external funding.

 Questions?